To be a leader of sportswear manufacturer, create more values for sports brands

 Prepare for Bulk Production

-Confirm pre-production samples, size grading, color consistency, trim details, packaging, QC checkpoints, and delivery coordination.
+Confirm pre-production samples, size grading, fabric and trim standards, color consistency, packaging requirements, QC checkpoints, and production follow-up.

-Hybrid training wear production should not move forward style by style without checking collection consistency.
-Before bulk planning, brands should confirm fabric behavior, fit balance, color matching, logo placement, trim details, size grading, and pre-production standards across the full product system.
+Technical midlayer and lightweight jacket production should not move forward only by checking the garment on a hanger.
+Before bulk planning, brands should review movement, layering comfort, fabric behavior, ventilation, pocket placement, zipper function, sleeve mobility, color consistency, trim details, and pre-production standards across the full product system.

 Step 1